aws/karpenter-provider-aws/website/content/en/preview/tasks/deprovisioning.md

 Karpenter publishes Kubernetes events to the node for all events listed above in addition to __Spot Reblanace Recommendations__.
 Karpenter does not currently support cordon, drain, and terminate logic for Spot Rebalance Recommendations.
 {{% /alert %}}

 Karpenter enables this feature by watching an SQS queue which receives critical events from AWS services which may affect your nodes.
-To simplify the process of standing-up and configuring this infrastructure, Karpenter automatically provisions and continually reconciles the state of the SQS queue and EventBridge rules that are needed to enable notification of these events.

-By enabling Karpenter interruption handling, you are allowing Karpenter to provision the following infrastructure in your account:

-* SQS Queue (named after your EKS cluster name)
-* EventBridge Rules (prefixed with `Karpenter-`)

-{{% alert title="Note" color="primary" %}}
-All infrastructure that Karpenter creates and deploys to your account is tagged with the `karpenter.sh/discovery: ${CLUSTER_NAME}` and the `karpenter.sh/managed-by: ${CLUSTER_NAME}` tags for ease of discovery
-{{% /alert %}}
+Karpenter requires that an SQS queue be provisioned and EventBridge rules and targets be added that forward interruption events from AWS services to the SQS queue.
+Karpenter provides details for provisioning this infrastructure in the [Cloudformation template in the Getting Started Guide](../../getting-started/getting-started-with-eksctl/#create-the-karpenter-infrastructure-and-iam-roles).

-To enable the interruption handling feature flag, configure the `karpenter-global-settings` ConfigMap with the following value
+To enable the interruption handling feature flag, configure the `karpenter-global-settings` ConfigMap with the following value mapped to the name of the interruption queue that handles interruption events.

 ```yaml
 apiVersion: v1